prometheus/prometheus/docs/querying/api.md

 - `rule_group[]=<string>`: only return rules with the given rule group name.
 If the parameter is repeated, rules with any of the provided rule group names are returned.
 When the parameter is absent or empty, no filtering is done.
 - `file[]=<string>`: only return rules with the given filepath.
 If the parameter is repeated, rules with any of the provided filepaths are returned.
 When the parameter is absent or empty, no filtering is done.
 - `exclude_alerts=<bool>`: only return rules, do not return active alerts.
 - `match[]=<label_selector>`: only return rules that have configured labels that satisfy the label selectors.
-If the parameter is repeated, rules that match any of the provided set of label selectors are returned.
-Note that for alerting rules, it matches the top-level labels (including templated ones) and not the rendered labels of active alerts (instances).
+If the parameter is repeated, rules that match any of the sets of label selectors are returned.
+Note that matching is on the labels in the definition of each rule, not on the values after template expansion (for alerting rules).
 Optional.

 ```json
 $ curl http://localhost:9090/api/v1/rules